syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-maui.md

 ## Helper files for .NET MAUI

-Download the helper files from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/HelperFiles_Presentation-1440845842.zip) and add them into the mentioned project.
+Refer the below helper files and add them into the mentioned project.
 These helper files allow you to save the stream as a physical file and open the file for viewing.

 <table>
   <tr>